 - You can even add a cup of ribbon cut greens for color

 - 1 cup of flour (try using garbanzo bean flour found in Indian grocery stores)

 - 1-2 tsp sea salt & pepper to taste

 - Gently stir together all ingredients until blended-don’t over mix

-On a preheated griddle or frying pan with melted butter:
+- On a preheated griddle or frying pan, over medium-low heat, with melted butter:

 - Spoon enough batter to make 5 inch pancakes

 - Lift pancake and insert a tsp of butter under each pancake and turn over on top of the butter.

 - Cook another 5 minutes.